nens/spiceup-labels/README.rst

 Development installation of this project itself
 -----------------------------------------------

-We use python's build-in "virtualenv" to get a nice isolated directory.
+We use python"s build-in "virtualenv" to get a nice isolated directory.
 You only need to run this once::

   $ python3 -m venv .